Breinify/brein-api-library-php/README.md

 ## A more detailed introduction

 ### Requirements
 This library is used to integrate the Brein Engine (more specific, the API's end-points: activity and lookup) into a given PHP based web-platform.
-The documentation requires PHP 5 or higher.
+The library requires PHP 5 or higher.

 ### Communicating with the Brein Engine
 The communication with the Brein Engine can be performed from back-end side, i.e.,: